 - Bai5 beverages instead of soda

 Some other tips while traveling this holiday season or anytime is to pack items such as napkins, utensils, and hand sanitizer.
+You’ll be thankful for the napkins when you don’t spill any food down yourself, or you’re needing to quickly wipe up any messes in the car.
+The hand sanitizer should be self-explanatory, but should you ever need to make sure the family or yourself has germ-free hands for snacking, you’ll be thankful for the Hand Sanitizer too.
 Also keep a small trash bag in the car.
 I know while traveling to up north this holiday season I will want to avoid stopping at rest stops because they are always so crowded and very rarely do they have healthy food options.
 So if making a long trip pack a meal such as a salad, sandwich, or wrap ahead of time.

 What is going to be in your emergency snack kit to set you up for snacking success while traveling or completing your gift list this holiday season?
 Leave me a comment below!